stohio/software-lab/README.md

 ## How does it work?
-The application consists of two parts.
-The first is a local server, which mirrors the software packages locally.
-The system is scalable, so several local servers can be set up.
-The remote server, the second part, tracks what local servers exist and point users to the local servers.
-This allows users to go to a simple web site, rather than some internal IP address which could change, and makes the download process as easy as downloading it normally from the web.
+The application consists of two parts:
+- Local server, which mirrors the software packages locally (The system is scalable, so several local servers can be set up to form a cluster).
+This has a one-button-setup!
+-  Remote server, which tracks what local servers exist and points users to the local servers (This allows users to go to our website, so they never know what is happening behind the scenes).
+This will never need to be set up by hackathon organizers.

+With these two parts, the downloading process for hackers is as simple as downloading from the internet!